mmorrison24/interview-project/README.md

     npm start

-#Improvments + Considerations
+#Improvements + Considerations

-*Would have liked to add at least simple integration testing that would hit the getTweets route on the server and ensure correct functioning.
+*Would have liked to add at least simple integration testing that would hit the getTweets route on the node server and ensure correct functioning.

 *Error handeling and easier loading of twitter api credentials. (support loading from file as a fallback to using process env vars)